SushiDeliveryGuy/413_FinalProject/README.md

 ## Usage

-For using the Heart Rate Monitor follow these steps below,
+For use of the Heart Rate Monitor follow these steps below,

 ## Features

 * **IoT Integration:** Uses a low-cost IoT device in coordination with heart rate and oxygen sensors.
 * **Periodic Reminders:** Alerts the user throughout the day to take measurements at configurable intervals.
-* **Responsive Design:** The Heart Track application designed to provide same experience regardless of interface.
+* **Responsive Design:** The web application is designed to provide same experience regardless of interface.
 * **Data Transmission and Monitoring:** Measurements are transmittied to the web application to be monitored by the viewer

 ## Configuration